ereynier/DApp-certification/README.md

 ## Acknowledgements

-We would like to express our gratitude to the developers and contributors of the following technologies, frameworks, and libraries that made this project possible:
+I would like to express my gratitude to the developers and contributors of the following technologies, frameworks, and libraries that made this project possible:

 - [Solidity](https://github.com/ethereum/solidity)
 - [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts)